 Since Manav is sort of a bad ass boss who only pays the hungry writer in food, the writer shall have to please him.
-An article on wedding caterers he wants and of course he shall get cos let me tell you – for all his faults (and there are too many to count) the guy is a brilliant chef.
+An article on best wedding caterers in India he wants and of course he shall get cos let me tell you – for all his faults (and there are too many to count) the guy is a brilliant chef.
 His food – sigh – there should be an article on that too!

 Go Bananas (or at least their leaves)

 Born and brought up in Bangalore, my earliest memory of a catered meal is one of the religious events that people are passionate about.
 The whole ritual of sitting on the floor, the banana leaves laid in front of you, a procession of men serving you everything from pickle and ghee to dessert was fascinating to put it mildly.
 I just loved the smells of food mingled with Jasmine flowers and camphor.
 Also, I was a kid and my easily offended sense of smell hadn't come into play then.
 Eating with my hands was difficult but also my OCD hadn't developed fully by then.

 You know where I’m headed right!
 Yes!! wedding caterers in India